cisco-ie/IOSXE_ZTP/README.md

 If upgrade required, transfers image from http server to device flash

-Deploys an EEM script to perform upgarde steps and post upgrade(cleanup) steps
+Deploys an EEM script to perform upgrade steps and post upgrade(cleanup) steps

 Runs the EEM script